Gerlinde1997/FlyingSuperPharmacist/README.md

 -----------------------------
 ## Usage
-Download from the release FlyingSuperPharmacist_protbale.zip Click on the file with the coloured icon, after unpacking the .zip.
+Download from the release FlyingSuperPharmacist_protbale.zip.
+Click on the file with the coloured icon, after unpacking the .zip.
 Pay attention!
 Keep the .exe and .pck files in the same folder.
 Otherwise, the game doesn't work.

 -----------------------------